Audio equalization: Uses

 A crossover network is a system of filters designed to direct electrical energy separately to the woofer and tweeter of a 2-way speaker system (and also to the mid-range speaker of a 3-way system).
 This is most often built into the speaker enclosure and hidden from the user.
-However, in bi-amplification, these filters operate on the low level audio signals, sending the low-frequency and high-frequency signal components to separate amplifiers, which connect to the woofers and tweeters, respectively.
+However, in bi-amplification, these filters operate on the line-level audio signals, sending the low-frequency and high-frequency signal components to separate amplifiers, which connect to the woofers and tweeters, respectively.

 Equalization is used in a reciprocal manner in certain communication channels and recording technologies.
 The original music is passed through a particular filter to alter its frequency balance, followed by the channel or recording process.
 At the end of the channel or when the recording is played, a complementary filter is inserted which precisely compensates for the original filter and recovers the original waveform.
 For instance, FM broadcasting uses a pre-emphasis filter to boost the high frequencies before transmission, and every receiver includes a matching de-emphasis filter to restore it.
 The white noise that is introduced by the radio is then also de-emphasized at the higher frequencies (where it is most noticeable) along with the pre-emphasized program, making the noise less audible.
 Tape recorders used the same approach to reduce "tape hiss" while maintaining fidelity.
 On the other hand, in the production of vinyl records, a filter is used to reduce the amplitude of low frequencies which otherwise produce large amplitudes on the tracks of a record.
 Then the groove can take up less physical space, fitting more music on the record.
 The preamplifier attached to the phono cartridge has a complementary filter boosting those low frequencies, following the standard RIAA equalization curve.